-Exam Mod Ref Page No. Policy/Site/Para/Fig Text with Proposed Modification Reason for change MM/CHP16/01 218 Para 16.1 In line with the Government's emerging Natural Capital agenda, the Borough Council recognises the important role that Hartlepool's natural environment plays in enhancing people's quality of life and improving quality of place.
+Exam Mod Ref Page No. Policy/Site/Para/Fig Text with Proposed Modification Reason for change Council recognises the important role that Hartlepool's natural environment plays in enhancing people's quality of life and improving quality of place.
 The benefits of a high quality natural environment run as a cross-cutting theme through many of the policies and proposals of the Local Plan.
-A high quality environment can: Encourage more people to live and work in Hartlepool Complement efforts to attract new economic growth and investment Help to increase the number of visitors and boost the tourism economy Provide more opportunities for leisure and recreation with consequent benefits for people's health and well-being Support measures to adapt to and mitigate against the potential impacts of climate change To strengthen the preamble to the chapter to include reference to Natural Capital in view of CPRE comments.
+A high quality environment can: • Encourage more people to live and work in Hartlepool • Complement efforts to attract new economic growth and investment • Help to increase the number of visitors and boost the tourism economy • Provide more opportunities for leisure and recreation with consequent benefits for people's health and well-being • Support measures to adapt to and mitigate against the potential impacts of climate change chapter to include reference to Natural Capital in view of CPRE comments.
 MM/CHP16/02 223- 224 Para 16.23 The concept of biodiversity accounting or offsetting may offer a future role in providing compensation for development which results in a loss of nature conservation value.
 Biodiversity accounting is a methodology offering potential to recognise and quantify the environmental impact of development, and generating extra investment for habitat creation by appropriate compensation schemes.
 A key principle of biodiversity accounting is that it is only after avoidance, mitigation and on-site compensation have been fully investigated that any residual environmental damage can be considered for compensation off-site.
 Biodiversity accounting needs to show measurable outcomes that are sustained over time.
-A pilot scheme has been operating with six local authorities in England and the evaluation of this pilot has provided some encouraging lessons for applying biodiversity offsetting pilots in six areas and these ran until 2014.
-Evaluation of the pilot has provided some encouraging biodiversity accounting in practical situations.
+A pilot scheme has been operating with six local authorities in England and the evaluation of this pilot has provided some encouraging lessons for applying biodiversity accounting in practical situations.
+In 2012 Defra commissioned eight biodiversity offsetting pilots in six areas and these ran until 2014.
+Evaluation of the pilot has provided some encouraging lessons for applying biodiversity accounting in practical situations.
 At least one environmental consultancy is actively promoting biodiversity offsetting in the planning sector and has developed a 'metric' for assessing all the relevant criteria.
 In response to comments from the Durham Bird Club to update reference to biodiversity offsetting.
-MM/CHP16/03 230 Policy NE1 7) Existing woodland and trees of amenity value and nature conservation value are protected, and an increase in tree cover will be sought in appropriate locations in In light of comments from the Woodland Trust and following
+MM/CHP16/03 230 Policy NE1 7) Existing woodland and trees of amenity value and nature conservation value are protected, and an increase in tree cover will be sought in appropriate locations in line with the Borough Council's Tree Strategy.
+Areas of ancient woodland, including In light of comments from the Woodland Trust and following advice from the Council's